rocaz/probeCOCOATek/README.rst

 PARAM:

 Parameter per Command.
-With ‘list’, It means aggregate unit, Either the date(‘date’) or the date and key(‘key’).
-With ‘zip’, specified ZIP url.
+With ‘zip’, specified ZIP url or filename.
 With ‘dl’, Specified directory for downloading.

 -nk, –no-keys: Without key information when printing ZIP and TEK list with TEK distribution list.
 Available with ‘list’ command.